-The essence of "Spirit Heal" is in our story
+The essence of our Soul Purpose is in our story

 Like our philosophy of wellness taking time out to smell the roses releases stress and leads to wellness.
-So get comfy and pour a wine and enjoy our stories.
+So get comfy and pour your favourite drink and enjoy our story.

-As an Introduction to Sam & Christine Carter and their stories:
+As an Introduction to Sam & Christine Carter and their story:

 I met Sam and Christine some years ago when their journey had bought them back to New Zealand to share the knowledge of the Mayan Time Count.